Kenneth Naylor: Work

 Naylor received numerous awards, grants, and fellowships from many sources, including the American Council of Learned Societies, the Fulbright program, and the countries of Bulgaria and Yugoslavia, from which he was awarded medals of honor (the Jubilee Medal and the Order of the Yugoslav Flag with Golden Wreath, respectively).
 In 1982, under the auspices of the Fulbright-Hays Program, he held a Senior Lecturership as a guest professor at the University of Novi Sad.
 In 1990, he testified before the United States House of Representatives, Foreign Affairs Committee, on ethnic rivalry in Yugoslavia and the development of the Serbo-Croatian language.

 His research centered on the Serbo-Croatian language and on South Slavic languages in general, but especially in their Balkan context.
 He edited two volumes of The American Bibliography of Slavic and East European Studies (1967 and 1968/1969), was guest editor of Volume 1 of Folia Slavica (1977), and was co-editor of Slavic Linguistics and Poetics: Studies for Edward Stankiewicz on his 60th Birthday (Slavica, 1982).
 In addition, he served as editor of the journal Balkanistica, producing the first five volumes (1975–1977, 1980, and 1981).
 The overwhelming majority of his 100-plus articles, reviews, and edited works focused on Serbo-Croatian and Balkan linguistics, with several notable and much quoted ones among them.

 A collection of 18 of his most important papers on Serbo-Croatian and Balkan sociolinguistics, translated into Serbo-Croatian, was published posthumously in Belgrade, under the title Sociolingvistički problemi među Južnim Slovenima (Prosveta, 1996), containing as well an overview of his life by Milorad Radovanović and an appreciation of his scholarly career by Pavle Ivić.

 Legacy

-In his honor, the Kenneth E. Naylor Professorship of South Slavic Linguistics was created officially on November 5, 1993 at The Ohio State University.
-Brian Joseph is the current Kenneth E. Naylor Professor of South Slavic Linguistics.
+In his honor, the Kenneth E. Naylor Professorship of South Slavic Linguistics was created officially on November 5, 1993, at The Ohio State University.
+Brian Joseph was the first Kenneth E. Naylor Professor of South Slavic Linguistics.
+In June 2024, Sunnie Rucker-Chang inherited the chair.

-The first Naylor Lecture was delivered on May 28, 1998 by Victor Friedman, Professor and Chair of the Department of Slavic Languages and Literatures at the University of Chicago, who spoke on the subject of Linguistic Emblems and Emblematic Languages: On Language as Flag in the Balkans.
+The first Naylor Lecture was delivered on May 28, 1998, by Victor Friedman, Professor and Chair of the Department of Slavic Languages and Literatures at the University of Chicago, who spoke on the subject of Linguistic Emblems and Emblematic Languages: On Language as Flag in the Balkans.
 The success of that lecture led to the idea of making it public beyond the reaches of the audience on that day, and thus was born the Kenneth E. Naylor Memorial Lecture Series in South Slavic Linguistics.